 New York State School Administrator Salary Disclosure

-The School Administrator Salary Disclosure form is due within 5 days of preparation, but no later than May 12, 2014.
+The School Administrator Salary Disclosure form is due within 5 days of preparation, but no later than May 11, 2015.
+The form will be available on SAMS by the end of March.

 Pursuant to Chapter 474 of the Laws of 1996